We’ve made it simple.

 Lucky Green Ladies is committed to maintaining a small carbon footprint through our sustainable packaging initiatives.
 Our main priority is to create quality products that are good for you – and for the environment.

-We use sustainable materials in our packaging to meet these goals and we will continue to push the envelope on safer, eco-friendlier manufacturing processes.
+We will continue to push the envelope on safer, eco-friendlier manufacturing processes.

 Cardboard emits more greenhouse gasses (and kills more trees) than plastic but we use 100% recycled cardboard in all of our pre-roll packs and pre-roll tubes, which means there are zero carbon emissions.